CharlRitter/level-up-developer-experience/README.md

 # Level Up Your Developer Experience

-This repository demonstrates how to quickly bootstrap a full development environment using Kubernetes and a set of modern tools, including Scaf, Kind, Tilt, Direnv, and Nix.
+This repository demonstrates how to bootstrap a full development environment quickly using Kubernetes and a set of modern tools, including Scaf, Kind, Tilt, Direnv, and Nix.
 It accompanies my talk presenting Roché Compaan's _"Level Up Your Developer Experience with Kubernetes"_ talk, which was presented at PyConZA 2024.

 ## Overview

 The project deploys a Django application configured with a Postgres backend and a Redis cache.
-The Kubernetes manifests are organized with Kustomize overlays for different environments (development, staging, production).
-The demo shows how to obtain a reproducible, containerized development environment with a single command.
+The Kubernetes manifests are organised with Kustomize overlays for different environments (development, staging, production).
+The demo shows how to obtain a reproducible, containerised development environment with a single command.

 ## Prerequisites